Skip to main content

 • Recycling/resubmitting work

-• Fabricating information
+• Fabricating data, information or sources (including AI-generated references)

 • Collusion or illegitimate cooperation